David Healy (footballer)

-He began his management career with Linfield in October 2015, and led the club to a NIFL Premiership, Irish Cup and County Antrim Shield treble in 2016–17.
-The following season proved a disappointment, before they secured the league title and the Northern Ireland Football League Cup in 2018–19.
-They retained the Premiership trophy in 2019–20, and would win another Premiership and Irish Cup double in 2020–21.
-He then guided Linfield to a fourth consecutive league title in the 2021–22 season.
+He began his management career with Linfield in October 2015 and led the club to a NIFL Premiership, Irish Cup and County Antrim Shield treble in 2016–17.
+The following season proved a disappointment before they secured the league title and the Northern Ireland Football League Cup in 2018–19.
+They retained the Premiership trophy in 2019–20 and would win another Premiership and Irish Cup double in 2020–21.
+He then guided Linfield to a fourth consecutive league title in the 2021–22 season, though had to wait until the 2024–25 campaign for another league title.

 Club career

 Manchester United

 Healy was born and raised in Killyleagh, Northern Ireland, and played for Crossgar, Lisburn Youth and Down Academy High School in Downpatrick.
 He made eight appearances for Manchester United's junior B team in the 1995–96 season and signed for the club as a trainee in June 1996.
 He made 28 league appearances for the B team in 1996–97 and finished the season as top scorer with 25 goals.
 He signed as a professional in November 1997 and scored a combined 20 league goals for the A and B teams in 1997–98.
 He made his debut for the reserve team in April 1998, coming on as a substitute for Ole Gunnar Solskjær in a 2–0 win over Birmingham City.
-In 1998–99, he remained a prolific scorer for the youth team, scoring 11 goals in 11 appearances to finish as the team's top scorer for the season, while also becoming a regular for the reserves.
-He only managed two goals in 12 league appearances, though he was more productive in the Manchester Senior Cup, scoring four in five, including opening the scoring in the final against Oldham Athletic, which United won 3–0.
+In 1998–99, he remained a prolific scorer for the youth team, scoring 11 goals in 11 appearances to finish as the team's top scorer for the season while also becoming a regular for the reserves.
+He only managed two goals in 12 league appearances.
+However, he was more productive in the Manchester Senior Cup, scoring four in five, including opening the scoring in the final against Oldham Athletic, which United won 3–0.

-Healy made his first appearances for the Manchester United first team in pre-season ahead of the 1999–2000 campaign, coming on for Andy Cole in a 9–0 win over Omagh Town on 3 August 1999, before coming on for Nicky Butt in a 2–0 win over Wigan Athletic the next day.
+Healy made his first appearances for the Manchester United first-team in pre-season ahead of the 1999–2000 campaign, coming on for Andy Cole in a 9–0 win over Omagh Town on 3 August 1999, before coming on for Nicky Butt in a 2–0 win over Wigan Athletic the next day.
 He made his competitive senior debut for United on 13 October 1999, coming on for Danny Higginbotham in the 66th minute of a 3–0 away defeat to Aston Villa in the League Cup.
 He remained a regular in the reserves that season, playing 13 times and scoring eight goals before being sent on loan to Port Vale in February 2000.
 He managed just three goals in 16 games for Brian Horton's side, who were relegated to Division Two.